UnaryPlus/owenbechtel.com/blog/fifth-repeating-musical-scales/index.md

 * The second degree is at a ratio of 9/8 with the tonic.
 * The fourth degree is either a major third or a minor third above the second degree (making it either 45/32 or 27/20 above the tonic).

 There are four such scales, which I have decided to call "Q scales".
 (The letters P and Q were chosen arbitrarily.)
 Like the P scales, the Q scales have the property that every note is the root of a just-intonation triad.
-But instead of the tonic having a perfect fourth and an octave _above_ it, as in the P scales, the tonic has a perfect fifth and an octave _below_ it.
+But instead of the tonic having a perfect fourth and an octave _above_ it, as in the P scales, the tonic has a perfect fourth and an octave _below_ it.

 * [Q-Lydian](https://sevish.com/scaleworkshop/?n=Q-Lydian&l=9F8_5F4_19Fw_3F2&version=2.0.1) (45/32, 5/4)
 * [Q-Ukrainian](https://sevish.com/scaleworkshop/?n=Q-Ukrainian&l=9F8_6F5_19Fw_3F2&version=2.0.1) (45/32, 6/5)